RishbubS6/Goat-Group/hacks/rock-paper-scissors.md

     draw(ctx) {
       if(!this.image || !this.image.complete || this.image.naturalWidth===0) return;
       ctx.save(); ctx.globalAlpha = this.opacity;
+      // translate to center
       ctx.translate(this.x + this.w/2, this.y + this.h/2);
+      // apply horizontal flip if requested
+      if (this.flip) ctx.scale(-1, 1);
       ctx.rotate(this.angle);
       ctx.drawImage(this.image, -this.w/2, -this.h/2, this.w, this.h);
       ctx.restore();